Construction of an Indoor Small Arms Range (ISAR) located in Grissom Air Reserve Base, IN.

 Buyer not available

 The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting bids for the renovation of the North Annex Emergency Operations Center and District Conference Rooms located at Rock Island Arsenal in Illinois.
-The project encompasses a comprehensive scope of work, including demolition, structural and architectural updates, plumbing, HVAC, electrical installations, and site work, all while adhering to federal safety and environmental regulations.
-This renovation is crucial for enhancing the operational capabilities of emergency response facilities, reflecting the government's commitment to infrastructure improvement.
-The estimated project cost ranges from $5 million to $10 million, with a completion timeline of 365 days post-award.
-Interested contractors, particularly those certified as Women-Owned Small Businesses (WOSB), must submit their bids electronically by April 30, 2025, and can direct inquiries to Joe Porter at joseph.e.porter@usace.army.mil or Jeffrey R. Voss at Jeffrey.R.Voss@usace.army.mil.
+The project encompasses a comprehensive scope of work, including demolition, structural updates, plumbing, HVAC, electrical installations, and site work, with an estimated budget ranging from $5 million to $10 million and a completion timeline of 365 days post-award.
+This renovation is crucial for enhancing the operational capabilities of emergency response facilities, ensuring compliance with federal safety and environmental regulations.
+Interested contractors, particularly those certified as Women-Owned Small Businesses (WOSB), must submit their bids electronically by April 30, 2025, and can direct inquiries to primary contact Joe Porter at joseph.e.porter@usace.army.mil or secondary contact Jeffrey R. Voss at Jeffrey.R.Voss@usace.army.mil.

 Buyer not available

-The Department of Defense, through the U.S. Army Corps of Engineers (USACE) Louisville District, is soliciting proposals for the Design-Bid-Build construction of the Advanced Skills Trainee Barracks at the Parks Reserve Forces Training Area in Dublin, California.
-This project involves constructing a 45,000 square foot barracks facility to support the Non-Commissioned Officers Academy and the 80th Training Command, incorporating essential systems such as fire protection, energy monitoring, and accessibility features, while adhering to stringent safety and sustainability standards.
-The contract, set aside for small businesses, has an estimated value between $25 million and $100 million, with a proposal deadline of April 16, 2025.
-Interested contractors must maintain an active registration in the System for Award Management (SAM) and can contact Ryan King at ryan.m.king2@usace.army.mil for further information.
+The Department of Defense, through the U.S. Army Corps of Engineers (USACE), is soliciting proposals for the Design Bid Build construction of the Advanced Skills Trainee Barracks at the Parks Reserve Forces Training Area in Dublin, California.
+This project involves constructing a 45,000 square foot barracks facility to support the Non-Commissioned Officers Academy and the 80th Training Command, incorporating essential features such as fire protection systems, energy monitoring controls, and accessibility measures, while adhering to stringent safety and environmental regulations.
+The estimated contract value ranges between $25 million and $100 million, with a proposal submission deadline of April 29, 2025, and interested contractors must maintain active registration in the System for Award Management (SAM).
+For further inquiries, contact Ryan King at ryan.m.king2@usace.army.mil.